Learning a Decentralized Medium Access Control Protocol for Shared Message Transmission: MAC Protocol Learning

+Specifically, given the offline trained policies $\{\pi^*_{l, n}\}_{l,n}$ with parameters $\{\boldsymbol{\theta}^*_{l, n}\}_{l,n}$, we consider two online tuning strategies: (i) \textit{full adaptation}, which updates all parameters of $\{\pi^*_{l, n}\}_{l,n}$, and (ii) \textit{partial adaptation}, which updates only a subset of parameters while freezing the others.
+The former adapts more thoroughly to distribution shifts in time-varying environments and may yield better performance, while the latter reduces computational cost and speeds up the real-time online learning procedure, which is beneficial in resource-constrained settings (as detailed in Section \ref{subsec:comp_complexity}).
 For either full adaptation or partial adaptation, let $\{\pi^*_{l, n, t}\}_{l,n}$ be the transmission policies at each time step $t$ during inference.
 The nodes deploy their policies $\{\pi^*_{l, n, t}\}_{l,n}$ with the exploration variable $s$ to determine which opportunities are used and, therefore, the complete set of moves to transmit messages.
 Consequently, the remote server computes the transmission success rate $\xi$ and distributes it to nodes as feedback.
-Based on this feedback, each node updates full or partial parameters of its own policy $\pi^*_{l, n, t}$ with gradient ascent locally, in an unsupervised manner through policy gradient.
+Based on this feedback, each node updates full or partial parameters of its own policy $\pi^*_{l, n, t}$ with gradient descent locally through policy gradient.